physical therapy for balance

 Other factors, in addition to lower body strength, are considered when developing the best fall prevention program.
 One such factor that influences fall risk is your core or trunk muscle strength.

-Your abdominal, pelvic, hip, and low back muscles make up your core.
+Your abdominal, pelvic, hip and lower back muscles make up your core.
 These muscles transfer forces from your lower body to your upper body during whole-body movements like walking or climbing stairs.
 Your trunk muscles are highly active during a trip suffered while walking.
-These muscles act in order to stabilize your trunk over your feet when you begin to lose balance.
+These muscles stabilize your trunk over your feet when you lose balance.
 Your ability to react to unexpected disturbances (i.e., suddenly being thrown off balance) is delayed in most older adults.

 Seek Help from Your Physical Therapist

 Individually tailored fall prevention programs get the best results.
-If you are not sure about how to get started, call your physical therapist to schedule an appointment.
+If you are unsure about how to start, call your physical therapist to schedule an appointment.
 The physical therapists at BSR have been helping the people of Southern Ocean County move without pain since 2007.
 We are always here for you.

 Learn how to reduce your fall risk with this special report.